 How to Read an African Street-Food Menu by Flavor, Texture, and Time of Day

-Use three quick filters
+Use three quick filters:

 - Time of day: Morning often leans toward warm fried snacks and tea; midday shifts to faster mains and grilled items; evenings may bring fritters, roasted bites, and sweet options.